SleekView for TranslatePress: dictionary and translations as tables

 Find missing strings

-Save a view for missing or draft translations in any language and clear the queue from there.
+Save a view for empty translations or draft entries in any language and clear the queue from inside the table instead of browsing pages one by one.

 Inline edits